 The Northern Lights are born on the Sun.
 Electrically charged particles are catapulted off the surface of the Sun in the aftermath of powerful solar storms.
 Some of these particles travel towards Earth.
 When they reach the planet, they are conducted at the protective magnetic fields towards the magnetic North and South Poles.

 In a ring-shaped pattern around the magnetic poles, the particles encounter the upper layers of the atmosphere.
 In a process identical to the one that occurs inside a fluorescent light, energy is released as the light that we can observe from the Earth.
-Most Northern Lights “displays” take place at a height of around 100 km above the Earth’s surface.
+Most Northern Lights “displays” take place at the height of around 100 km above the Earth’s surface.

-You will find numerous of Arctic adventures for people who hope to observe the aurora borealis on their visit.
+You will find numerous Arctic adventures for people who hope to observe the aurora borealis on their visit.
 The activities present a chance of catching the elusive lights while trying out an exotic pastime.
 One of the most popular ones is a trip to the Aurora Sky Station in Abisko National Park.